 The hotel has a large parking lot with a grand reception area and the rooms are well-decorated with breathtaking views of the Dolomites.
 Unless you have Radisson points, I would not recommend spending cash on this booking, since you can easily find several reasonably priced and comfortable B&Bs in Cortina d’Ampezzo.

-Cortina D’Ampezzo Best Cable Car Rides
+Cortina d’Ampezzo’s Best Cable Car Rides

-Cortina D’Ampezzo Best Hikes
+Cortina D’Ampezzo’s Best Hikes

-I highly recommend the top 10 hikes listed in All Trails (https://www.alltrails.com/italy/veneto/cortina-d-ampezzo) when you are staying in Cortina d’Ampezzo.
-I prefer hikers to go early in the morning to the popular Lago di Braies (Pragser Wildsee) to find easy parking.
+I highly recommend the top 10 hikes listed on All Trails (https://www.alltrails.com/italy/veneto/cortina-d-ampezzo) when you are staying in Cortina d’Ampezzo.
+I recommend hikers to go early in the morning to the popular Lago di Braies (Pragser Wildsee) to find easy parking.
 The lake is nice but crowded (the hike there is very short) and unless you intend to kayak the lake, I recommend heading out to do more exciting hikes in the Dolomites.
-Some of the best hikes we did include Tre Cime di Lavaredo (prepare for a 30 Euro parking fee), Passo Tre Croci – Lago di Sorapis – Forcella Marcuoira, and Campo di Sotto – Lago Fedèra – La Rocchetta di Prendera.
+Some of the best hikes we did included Tre Cime di Lavaredo (prepare for a 30 Euro parking fee), Passo Tre Croci – Lago di Sorapis – Forcella Marcuoira, and Campo di Sotto – Lago Fedèra – La Rocchetta di Prendera.

 lake Sorapis